Quantum tunnelling without a barrier: Introduction

 One of the key tools to investigate nonadiabatic effects are tightly controlled `tailored' polychromatic drivers.
-Perturbative second-colour fields are often used as a temporal gate for the ionisation process and to control the harmonic signal~\cite{kneller2022look,shafir2012Resolving, pedatzur2015Attosecond,zhao2013Determination,dahlstrom2011Quantum}.
-Furthermore, strongly polychromatic drivers, where the two combined fields have similar amplitudes, have become experimentally feasible and are increasingly popular in attosecond science.
-They allow for a versatile shaping of the harmonic radiation both in intensity and polarisation, and thus offer control over the main features of the emitted attosecond pulse ~\cite{fleischer2014Spin, eichmann1995Polarizationdependent, milosevic2000Generation,fleischer2014Spin,ivanov2014Taking,medisauskas2015Generating}.
-Generic polychromatic drivers are therefore necessary to build a comprehensive understanding of the strong-field processes, starting from their first step~-- tunnelling.
+For example, the perturbative addition of fields with new frequencies is often used as a temporal gate for the ionisation process and to control the harmonic signal~\cite{kneller2022look,shafir2012Resolving, pedatzur2015Attosecond, zhao2013Determination, dahlstrom2011Quantum, mitra2020suppression, ayuso2019synthetic}.
+In the past few years, \textit{strongly} polychromatic drivers, where the two fields are combined with similar amplitudes, have become experimentally feasible and indispensable in attosecond science.
+They allow for versatile shaping of the harmonic radiation both in intensity and polarisation, and thus offer control over the main features of the emitted attosecond pulses ~\cite{eichmann1995polarization, milosevic2000generation, fleischer2014spin, ivanov2014taking, medisauskas2015generating, chipperfield2009ideal, brixner2004quantum, huang2019realization, eickhoff2021multichromatic, chen2018timeresolved, fang2021optimal}.
+Generic polychromatic drivers are therefore necessary to build a comprehensive understanding of strong-field processes, starting from their first step~-- tunnelling.

-In this letter we present a tunnel ionisation event that happens in a two-colour strong-field setup at a time when the instantaneous electric field is zero and hence there is no barrier.
-This counter-intuitive finding arises as part of the colour switchover, which describes the continuous tuning from a monochromatic linearly polarised driving laser field to its second harmonic.
-The discrete tunnel ionisation events are analysed in terms of saddle points of the semi-classical action, using the strong-field approximation.
-We present how each ionisation event contributes to the final spectrum, as well as the respective quasi-classical trajectories of the direct photoelectrons.
-We show how the results scale with the wavelength, and can ultimately conclude that the ionisation event that happens at zero field is a topologically stable feature of the strongly bichromatic field.
-The tunnelling event that happens without a barrier has a weak, but non-zero contribution to the spectrum, which emphasizes the need for further explanation of the under-the-barrier dynamics.
-Moreover, experimental observables that show the significance of this event have yet to be found.
+In this Article we present a tunnel ionisation event that happens in a two-colour strong-field setup at a time when the instantaneous electric field is zero, and hence there is no barrier created.
+This counter-intuitive finding arises within the quantum-orbit picture of the SFA~\cite{kopold2000Quantum} as a generic and topological feature of the colour switchover, which describes the continuous tuning from a monochromatic driving laser field to its second harmonic.
+We suggest this scheme as a simple and essential technique for understanding strong-field physics with strongly polychromatic drivers.

-To this end, we consider ATI within the SFA approach.
-The ionisation amplitude in atomic units for a given final (drift) momentum $p$ is described by the integral \cite{popruzhenko2014keldysh}